Nasir151/Microsoft-Excel/LES Retail Store Chain - Key Performance Indicators (KPI) Analysis/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-# Sales Analysis Project

-Welcome to the Sales Analysis Project!
-In this project, we will dive into the data of a retail store chain called LES and perform various analyses to gain insights into their sales performance and customer behavior.
-Let's break down the tasks and questions step by step.

 ## Task 1: Sales Calculation and Customer ID

 ### Question 1: Calculate Sales for Transaction ID "31245032" and Product ID "10000338"